 An Old Friend

 “So.”
 Dr Vassar said, as he poured fresh tea into two cups and handed one to Hunter.
 “What brings you here?”

 As Hunter took the warm tea, he thought hard on his next words.
 It was such as strange situation to be sharing this with another person.
 But it was a situation that needed answers and he was grateful for the company.

 “Would you like me to start from the beginning?” he asked.

 “Of course.”
 Dr. Vassar answered, sitting deep within his chair.
 “Let’s hear it all.”

 Hunter took the next several minutes explaining his experience at the art gallery when he was a child.
 How he was mesmerized by the painting of the little girl in the field and, how he knew the noon aide was there to tell her that her father had passed.
 He then shared how he met the artist who created the painting that very same day.
 An artist tortured by her past, but given a rare opportunity to do something beautiful with it.
 He then shared the amazing twist of fate that brought him to the second painting, the mirror image of the first, when he was moving Rebecca’s estate for Goodwill.

 “When I first saw it, I didn’t remember the one from the gallery.
-I mean, it’s an exact duplicate of the one I saw as a child, but I didn’t recognize it.
-There was something different about it though, it seemed to call to me in a different, yet similar way, like the first painting did.”
+I mean, it’s an exact duplicate, although backwards, of the one I saw as a child, but I didn’t recognize it.”

-“When did you make the connection to the painting you saw at the gallery?
-Outside of the fact they’re similar.”
+“When did you make the connection between the two paintings?”
 Dr. Vassar asked.